Samar AzemHead Coach

 Making its first-ever appearance in the SAC Tournament semifinals, Anderson’s upset bid fell just shy as fifth-ranked and top-seeded Lenoir-Rhyne held off the No. four seed Trojans, 2-0.

-Under Azem’s tutelage, the Trojans saw goalkeeper Kaitlyn Neipp earn First-Team All-SAC accolades and All-Tournament honors, with four other players earning second-team All-SAC honors, while junior Joelle Purinton was also named to the All-SAC Tournament Team.
+Under Azem’s tutelage, the Trojans saw Neipp earn First-Team All-SAC accolades and All-Tournament honors, with four other players earning second-team All-SAC honors, while Joelle Purinton was also named to the All-SAC Tournament Team.

-Azem worked with every facet of the women’s soccer programs at Presbyterian, Mercer University and Brevard College, while focusing on working with the goalkeepers.
-During her stint with the Blue Hose, Azem helped guide the Blue Hose to their most successful season during their transition to NCAA Division I, as Presbyterian claimed five wins in 2010, with the PC net-minders earning five shutouts on the season and producing the strongest goals-against-average (1.99 GAA) by a PC team during the transition.
+Azem worked with every facet of the women’s soccer programs at Presbyterian College, Mercer University and Brevard College, while focusing on working with the goalkeepers.
+During her stint with the Blue Hose, Azem helped guide PC to their most successful season during their transition to NCAA Division I, as the Blue Hose claimed five wins in 2010, with the PC net-minders earning five shutouts on the season and producing the strongest goals-against-average (1.99 GAA) by a PC team during the transition.

 “I want to thank Nancy Simpson for this wonderful opportunity to be a part of Anderson University and lead the women’s soccer program,” said Azem when she was hired.
 “Anderson is a great place with a unique and enriching environment.
 There is a great deal of energy and progress within the institution and athletic department for our program to continue developing within.”